Ian Kerner: Criticism

 Samhita Mukhopadhyay's Outdated: Why Dating is Ruining Your Love Life argues:

 These authors [Ian Kerner] may not blatantly suggest that you are a slut, but through nuanced advice like, “Don’t give it up too early” and “Never have sex on the first date,” you start to realize that women are expected to give the illusion of chastity if they are looking for love.
 In Be Honest—You're Not That Into Him Either, Ian Kerner even went so far as to blame second-wave feminists’ sexual empowerment for ruining our ability to have good relationships.

 For Mukhopadhyay, Kerner absolves men from socially enforcing among themselves a code of chivalry that acknowledges and respects women's sexual autonomy.
 Quite contrary, Kerner speaks of "women should play by certain 'rules' or withhold sex", whereas men are held to no such standard.

 Personal life

 Kerner resides in New York City with his spouse, Lisa Rubisch.
 Rubisch is a commercial director for Park Pictures.
-Lisa also worked on Daria and Beavis and Butthead while at MTV.
+Lisa also worked on Daria and Beavis and Butt-Head while at MTV.